msr-ds3/community-notes-2025-group-5/README.md

 This replication effort was inspired by a talk by **Johan Ugander** at the Microsoft Research Lab in New York.

-We replicate the results for Figures **2–4, 5c, and 7–10** from the original paper and provide an exploratory extension on political bias in user evaluations.
+We replicate the results for Figures **2–4, 5c, and 7–10** from the original paper using publicly available Birdwatch (now Community Notes) data.

+In addition to the replication, we propose a **conceptual extension** that explores how political bias might influence users' evaluations of Community Notes.

-You can view the full interactive HTML report, including all replicated figures and extension results, [**here**](https://rawcdn.githack.com/msr-ds3/community-notes-2025-group-5/7cd203ab0967735320bc549fb6eeb41c84c8ca40/05_birdwatch_report.html)
+You can view the full interactive HTML report, including all replicated figures, [**here**](https://rawcdn.githack.com/msr-ds3/community-notes-2025-group-5/7cd203ab0967735320bc549fb6eeb41c84c8ca40/05_birdwatch_report.html)

 ---